CDCgov/cfa-immunization-uptake-projection/README.md

 ## Getting started

-1. Set up a virtual environment and install all dependencies with `uv sync`.
-2. Enter the virtual environment with `.venv/Scripts/activate`.
+1. Either set up a virtual environment and install all dependencies with `uv sync` and then enter the virtual environment with `.venv/Scripts/activate`, or else remember to prepend each of your command-line entries with `uv run` (e.g. `uv run make nis`).
-3. Get a [Socrata app token](https://github.com/CDCgov/nis-py-api?tab=readme-ov-file#getting-started) and save it in `scripts/socrata_app_token.txt`.
+2. Get a [Socrata app token](https://github.com/CDCgov/nis-py-api?tab=readme-ov-file#getting-started) and save it in `scripts/socrata_app_token.txt`.
-4. Cache NIS data with `make nis`.
+3. Cache NIS data with `make nis`.
-5. Copy the config template in `scripts/config_template.yaml` to `scripts/config.yaml` and fill in the necessary fields.
+4. Copy the config template in `scripts/config_template.yaml` to `scripts/config.yaml` and fill in the necessary fields.
     - data: specify the vaccination uptake data to use, including a de facto annual start of the disease season, filters for rows and columns to keep, and grouping factors by which to partition forecasts.
     - forecast_timeframe: specify the start and the end of the forecast period and the interval between reference dates in the forecast (using the [polars string language](https://docs.pola.rs/api/python/dev/reference/expressions/api/polars.date_range.html), e.g., `7d`).
     - evaluation_timeframe: specify the interval between forecast dates if multiple forecasts are desired (sharing the same end of the forecast period).
 This will create different forecast horizons, which can be compared with evaluation scores.
 If blank, no evaluation score will not be computed.